brightsparklabs/asanti/README.md

 A dynamic ASN.1 Parser for decoding tagged BER/DER data.
-Asanti allows a schema to be layered on top of parsed data rather than forcing the schema to be modeled with concrete classes.
+Asanti allows a schema to be layered on top of parsed data rather than forcing the schema to be modelled with concrete classes.
 This allows data to be validated for conformance against a schema, whilst still allowing the ability to process and manipulate non-conforming data.